 Psychotherapists Board of Aotearoa New Zealand website

-Choose eight 15-point papers including at least four of the five listed below, with the rest from a related programme, subject to the approval of the programme leader.
+Choose eight 15-point courses including at least four of the five listed below, with the rest from a related programme, subject to the approval of the programme leader.

 This includes the requirement that you engage in your own weekly personal psychotherapy for the duration of this course of study.